 What we do

-This interdisciplinary facility supports students and faculty to advance current knowledge on merchandising, fashion/retail industry, and customer experiences combined with Human-Computer Interaction (HCI).
+This interdisciplinary facility supports students and faculty to advance current knowledge on merchandising, the fashion/retail industry, and customer experiences combined with Human-Computer Interaction (HCI).
 We aim to explore influential factors on consumers’ application and acceptance of new technologies, including virtual stores.
-This lab is centered on using empirical and behavioral science methodologies to study consumers as they interact with various forms of digital medium.
+This lab is centered on using empirical and behavioral science methodologies to study consumers as they interact with various forms of digital mediums.